keithballdotnet/tum_microservices_session/README.md

-# tum_microservices_session
+# TUM Microservices Session

-A crash course on go services in kubernetes
+This repo contains some resources used for the session on go services in kubernetes.

+# Part I - First go service